BeyondMelee/BeyondMelee.github.io/collections/_balance/philosophy.md

 Mewtwo is a very bad character in Melee, a solo Mewtwo main is extremely unlikely to win anything more than a local in the modern era.
 He has no solid approaches other than dtilt, he gets combo’d like hell due to having one of the biggest hurtboxes in the game because of his tail, and generally his punish game is short and weak verses most of the cast.
 With all of this in mind, why would Beyond Melee nerf Mewtwo’s up b and nair before buffing this poor Pokemon?
 The end goal of Beyond Melee isn’t just to make a more balanced Melee in terms of characters on a tier list, it’s also to make a more balanced Melee in terms of the type of gameplay a player will be doing in the game at a given time.
 In vanilla Mewtwo’s case, his gameplay was not balanced.
-Shippu and Zoma are closely ranked top Japan Melee players https://www.ssbwiki.com/Japan_SSBM_Rank_2018 .
+Shippu and Zoma are closely ranked top [Japan Melee players](https://www.ssbwiki.com/Japan_SSBM_Rank_2018).
 Zoma is also widely regarded as one of the best active Mewtwo players in the world.
-His combo videos are also fantastic https://youtu.be/qg4ErjgdgYw .
+His combo videos are [also fantastic](https://youtu.be/qg4ErjgdgYw) .

-In this set https://youtu.be/JuoZgHOTb3o?t=1019 , Shippu and Zoma play out a match of Peach vs Mewtwo on Final Destination.
+In [this set](https://youtu.be/JuoZgHOTb3o?t=1019) , Shippu and Zoma play out a match of Peach vs Mewtwo on Final Destination.
 The match took seven minutes and seventeen seconds.
 Zoma spent four minutes and thirty seconds cornered at the ledge with no real avenue of escape while Shippu had no clear avenue to approach.
 This is the problem with Mewtwo’s design.
 Neither player was trying to camp, they were both simply trying to win.
 In matchups like this where there’s no avenue of approach nor consequence of corner camping, Melee is at its least balanced towards the end goal of engaging and aggressive gameplay.
 Engaging gameplay and aggression is something Mewtwo’s design struggled to adhere to.
 Lets start with up b.
 We nerfed it’s distance, and it’s endlag.
 The move is laggier while also traveling less far, which hurts him a lot of course and takes away one of the best pieces of his kit: the piece that lets him escape disadvantage and recover easier than almost anyone else in the game.
 In return, his up b now has a hitbox when he reappears.
 It’s quite strong too, but doesn’t come out instantly.
 If someone is throwing out a move to where he’s teleporting to, the non-Mewtwo player will win every time.
 However, the new up b hitbox makes for a fantastic combo ender.
 You can combo his new side b, his dtilt, or his dair in to up b to get kill confirms that would be impossible in Vanilla.

 What these changes to up b do is they make it so that Mewtwo feels far, far less safe in the corner.
 In the Shippu vs Zoma set, Shippu gets too little reward for hits he gets on Mewtwo in the corner.
 This is because having advantage vs Mewtwo, but not a true combo, is almost useless due to up b.
 In Beyond Melee, this isn’t true.
 Play out the same scenario in Beyond Melee, and Shippu will be much much more aggressive against Zoma due to the reward he gets off of the hits from the nerfed up b.
 In turn, Zoma will be more aggressive due to the wealth of buffs Mewtwo has received combined with the nerfs to the parts of his kit that encourage camping.
 The same philosophy of the up b changes applies to the Mewtwo nair changes.
 Shortening its duration by over half and removing the landing hitbox makes it much less strong at covering Mewtwo’s goal to land safely from disadvantage, but it makes it better at comboing aggressively and gives Mewtwo a wide new set of strings he never would have had access to before.
 This is a recurring theme in Beyond Melee changes.
 We want disadvantage to be, well, disadvantageous.
 These types of changes that encouarge aggression, reduce stalling, and heavily encourage close up interaction are riddled through Beyond Melee.
 The Beyond Melee balance philosophy is also why Kirby, Ice Climbers, Game and Watch, and Yoshi aren’t in Demo 1.
 We plan on retooling their kit to better adhere to our design goals, and to keep every single character in the game as fun and engaging to fight against as possible.